Educator in Residence

 Joined Connecticut College: 2004

-Charlie has taught all levels of students from general to AP in his thirty years of teaching high school.
+The College's teacher certification officer, Charlie Cocores has taught all levels of students from general to AP in his thirty years of teaching high school.
 During his years in the 9-12 classroom, he was a trained State of Connecticut Cooperating Teacher & Mentor and has served as a cooperating teacher for 12 student teachers from various colleges and universities.
+He teaches EDU 457, Student Teaching at the 7-12 Level, and EDU 103, Drug and AIDS Education for Teachers.

 Beyond his graduate work in education, he has achieved a master's degree in psychology, an M.A., from Southern Connecticut State University in 2009.
 His master's thesis focused on students' perceptions of teachers based on race and type of school, urban or suburban.